Skip to content Skip to footer

 P&G: one possibility among many

-P&G leadership may not realize it—unless you call—but virtually every Fortune 500 and Fortune 1000 company has compelling reasons to become the exclusive national sponsor of the HSe4Metrics K–12 platform, as well as public service and shareholders’ windfall.
+Virtually every Fortune 500 and Fortune 1000 company has compelling reasons to become the exclusive national sponsor of the HSe4Metrics K–12 platform: advancing corporate civic responsibility while potentially creating disproportionate, long-term shareholder value.

 Click the + to see more and the to see less.

 With its vast portfolio of recognizable brands—many of which consumers may not realize belong to P&G—Procter & Gamble could, as national sponsor of the HSe4Metrics platform, ignite powerful consumer engagement.
 Visualize an enlightened surge in shoppers seeking every possible P&G product.
-Now visualize a manufacturer-retailer near-real-time point-of-service data tracking system200 making previous trend lines—before sponsoring the HSe4Metrics platform—obsolete.
+Now visualize a manufacturer-retailer near-real-time point-of-service data tracking system making previous trend lines—before sponsoring the HSe4Metrics platform—obsolete.

 But innovating is difficult, and the will to implement can be even more challenging, as the outcome of true innovation is unknowable until tested by implementation—making the decision to take that risk gut-wrenching.